 Science and technology reporting can involve treading a fine line between tech idealism and tech scepticism and it’s sometimes hard to nail.
 It’s all too easy to get carried away with a buzzy tech or a company that you know will draw readers in.

-For every Elizabeth Holmes there are probably more Sarah Gilberts (the woman who helped design the Oxford Vaccine) – but flashy sales demos and pitches need to be followed up a string of questions as well as a common sense check.
+For every Elizabeth Holmes, there are probably more Sarah Gilberts (the woman who helped design the Oxford Vaccine) – but flashy sales demos and pitches need to be followed up a string of questions as well as a common sense check.

-For instance, how does this tech benefit business and what applications does it carry out that current systems don’t offer?
+For instance, how does this tech benefit businesses and what applications does it carry out that current systems don’t offer?
 Is this a technology for technology’s sake?
 (I could mention some NFT ideas here…).

 If it is a software or cloud-based product is the data easily accessible and shared with the customer?
 Does it come with in-built cyber security (or is that responsibility passed on to the customer)?
 Is it a platform that accounts for both current and future requirements?

-Facilities serving enterprise now need to be able to support IoT technologies, machine learning and AI which requires systems to have open access and work with multiple vendors – so can the tech be integrated easily into other platforms?
+Facilities serving enterprises now need to be able to support IoT technologies, machine learning and AI which requires systems to have open access and work with multiple vendors – so can the tech be integrated easily into other platforms?

 It’s also always worth asking more about the history of the company selling the product.
 Who are the key people involved in the business (the founders rather than any high-profile backers)?
 Do they have any other affiliations?
 If they have rebranded recently (which appears to be happening all the time in tech at the moment), then why?

 This list of questions feels inexhaustible sometimes, and the above questions are quite generic.
 Each business has its own individual needs and stakeholders and must identify the best technologies necessary to maintain the mission-critical systems that serve them and work for their own business goals.